DaveMcW/davemcw.github.com/design_and_engineering.md

 ![client server diagram](client_server.png)

 I had already set up the remote database in the [Database Enhancement](databases.html).
 So the main software design and engineering challenge is how to communicate with the remote database.
 I decided on the Volley library.
-Volley is a HTTP library that makes networking for Android apps easier and most importantly, faster (Google Developers, 2020).
+Volley is a HTTP library that makes networking for Android apps easier and most importantly, faster (Google Developers, n.d.).
 Here is a [code example](https://github.com/DaveMcW/davemcw.github.io/blob/master/Android App/app/src/main/java/com/cs360/campsitelocator/CampsiteListActivity.java#L121) of one of my remote API calls using Volley.
 This demonstrates my ability to create industry-standard software designs.

 The next challenge was dealing with failed API calls.
 For most of failures, the app simply displays an error message and does nothing.
 However, an "403 Forbidden" failure is special, since it means the user must log in again.
 My solution was to write a [custom ConnectionErrorHandler class](https://github.com/DaveMcW/davemcw.github.io/blob/master/Android App/app/src/main/java/com/cs360/campsitelocator/ConnectionErrorHandler.java#L48), which clears the user's login data and returns them to the main menu, no matter where in the app they currently are.